Why university is a great time to start your first business

 You are ready to learn

-Capital Alliance describe starting a business as a “grind” that needs to be embraced, and they’re right – it’s tough road with a lot to learn along the way.
+Starting a business is a tough road with a lot to learn along the way.
 Luckily, while you are at university, you are already in the right mindset to learn – it is no harder to put your mind to work on deciding the best way to launch your business than to write an comparative essay on modern religions or study for your upcoming psychology exam.

-There’s plenty of apps available tahat claim to focus your ind and help you focus on learning, but while you are at university your mind is always ready to learn and absorb ideas.
+There’s plenty of apps available that claim to focus your mind and help you focus on learning, but while you are at university your mind is always ready to learn and absorb ideas.

 Support is on-hand